Anaximandr0s/CyberAtlas-RoboticsAI-Collab/README.md

 ## 🤝 Meet the Teams

-👨‍💻 **CyberAtlas** – A cybersecurity-focused club specializing in ethical hacking, SOC, and CTF challenges.
+👨‍💻 **CyberAtlas** – A cybersecurity-focused club specializing in ethical hacking and CTF challenges.

 🤖 **Robotics & AI Club** – Innovators in AI, machine learning, and robotics solutions.

 Together, we make an unstoppable tech force! 💪🔥